RindKind/Normative_Model_CourseScripts/README.md

-# nispat

-course on normative modeling
+# course on normative modeling

 How to install nispat?